raspberrypilearning/octapi-calculating-pi/en/step_9.md

 ### Implementing on a distributed system

-In this implementation, we have M trials of N points so that the total number of points in the calculation of π is M x N.
+In this implementation, we have m trials of n points so that the total number of points in the calculation of π is `m × n`.

-The calculation uses M random seeds, s, one for each trial.
-The result of each trial, r<sub>i</sub>, is the number of points that were inside the circle for trial i.
-The overall result, R, is therefore the sum of all the individual trial results, r<sub>i</sub>, divided by the total number of points in the square N x M. Here's how it can be written as a mathematical formula.
+The calculation uses m random seeds (s), one for each trial.
+The result of each trial, `r<sub>i</sub>`, is the number of points that were inside the circle for trial (i).
+The overall result, R, is therefore the sum of all the individual trial results, `r<sub>i</sub>`, divided by the total number of points in the square `m × n`.
+Here's how it can be written as a mathematical formula:

 !["dartboard" calculation](images/dartboard-calculation.png)

-This might look a bit scary, so let's break down what this means.
-This site has a [good explanation of sigma](https://www.mathsisfun.com/algebra/sigma-notation.html){:target="_blank"}  (the Σ symbol), which means to sum up whatever is after it.
+This might look a bit scary, so let's break down what it means.
+This site has a [good explanation of sigma](https://www.mathsisfun.com/algebra/sigma-notation.html){:target="_blank"} (the Σ symbol), which indicates that we have to sum up whatever comes after it.

  ![How the sigma works](images/dartboard-calculation1.png)

- This formula represents the steps you did when writing the dartboard program in the previous programming challenge:
+ This formula represents the steps you included when you wrote the dartboard program in the earlier programming challenge:
- - Include inputs for the user to define how many points are tested in each trial (n) and the number of trials (m)
+ - Ask for user inputs to define how many points (n) are tested in each trial, and how many trials (m) to run
- - Call the function you wrote m times, generating a new random seed for each time you call the function
+ - Call the function you wrote m times, generating a new random seed for each time you call it
  - Add up the total values found 'inside' the circle

-Now let's add back in the rest of the equation:
+Now let's add the rest of the equation back in:

   ![Final equation](images/dartboard-calculation2.png)

 Adding the rest of the formula back in adds the final part of the programming challenge:
- - Then calculate π = (4 * total_inside) / (n * m).
+ - Then calculate `π = (4 * total_inside) / (n * m)`.

 We have described it this way because this method allows us to break down a large number of trials into jobs that can, in theory, be run on many processors in parallel.

 ### Adapting the code

-Assuming that you will reuse some of the **dartboard code from the previous challenge**, you will need to adapt it to work with Dispy on OctaPi.
+Assuming that you will reuse some of the **dartboard code from the previous challenge**, you will need to adapt it to work with `Dispy` on OctaPi.

-+ Create a new file and call it `dartboard_octapi.py`
++ Create a new file and call it `dartboard_octapi.py`.

 + Copy the `compute` function from your standalone code into this file.

-You need to add code to create a Dispy cluster on your OctaPi network to run your 'compute' function.
+You need to add code to create a `Dispy` cluster on your OctaPi network to run your `compute` function.

-+ Underneath, add some code to import the libraries and set up your cluster
++ Below the `compute` function, add some code to import the libraries and set up your cluster.

 ```python
 import random, decimal, dispy